 Applicant Requirements:

-- Must be currently enrolled at an accredited U.S. higher education institution.
+- Must be currently enrolled for Summer or Fall 2025 at an accredited U.S. higher education institution.

 - Undergraduates currently completing their freshman year or higher are eligible.